FCA Test Case

 The FCA test case

 The Financial Conduct Authority (FCA) has brought a test case aimed at resolving contractual uncertainty around the validity of many business interruption claims in relation to COVID-19.
-The FCA has sought a judgment from the High Court in respect of the interpretation of a representative sample of non-damage business insurance policy wordings which, subject to any appeals, will become binding on the insurers that are parties to the test case.
+The FCA originally sought a judgment from the High Court in respect of the interpretation of a representative sample of non-damage business insurance policy wordings which, subject to any appeals, would become binding on the insurers that are parties to the test case.
 It is important to note that the claims / complaints of individual policyholders are not under consideration as part of the test case.

 Further details of the test case, and all the steps taken by the FCA in respect of the test case, are available on its website.
 On 17 June 2020, the FCA published its finalised guidance that sets out the FCA’s expectations for insurers when handling claims and complaints relating to relevant non-damage business interruption policies during the test case.
 We continue to follow that guidance pending the final resolution of the test case, being that time when the Court has determined the questions in the test case and after all rights of appeal have been concluded.
+Final resolution will, by definition, be reached once the Supreme Court hands down its judgment.

 Timetable of proceedings